WojMam/youtube-downloader/README.md

 # qr_generator

-YouTube Downloader is a small side project that enables quick download of youtube videos.
+YouTube Downloader is a small side project that enables quick download of youtube videos, audio and thumbnails.

 ## Pre-requisities